unparalleled-js/docs-1/docs/formulas/string-formulas.md

 # Converting to arrays and back

-This section shows how you can manipulate strings into arrays in other to get certain desired elements of a string.
+This section shows how you can manipulate strings into arrays.

 ---